The Cycle Route - Story Bridge to Harbour Bridge

 We may even have lunch in the town precinct itself, in a quiet park overlooking the MacDonald River.

 Then through the small town, riding along Caroline Street, we rejoin the New England Highway.
 Climbing up from the road junction, the ride crests the Moonbi Range before an almost 6km freewheel down the 2nd and 1st Moonbi Hills into Moonbi itself.

 It is a tradition for riders to get a snap of themselves next to the flashing warning sign just before the descent.

 We may regroup at Moonbi.

-From Moonbi, the ride follows the highway some 15-20 km (it seems to go on forever) towards Tamworth, where accommodation is arranged at the one of the motels on the northern side of town.
+From Moonbi, the ride follows the highway some 15-20 km (it seems to go on forever) towards Tamworth, where accommodation is arranged again at the Stagecoach Inn on the northern side of town.

-A budding tradition, that could be followed, is to stop for some quick refreshment (a beer, a softdrink or whatever) at the Oasis Hotel (Ivor's Pub) found on the left hand side of the road about 1km just before our accommodation.
+A pleasant tradition, that could be followed, is to stop for some quick refreshment (a beer, a softdrink or whatever) at the Oasis Hotel (Ivor's Pub) found on the left hand side of the road about 1km just before our accommodation.